gavinmcfarland/combino/tests/conditional/input/base/README.md

 ## Description

-This is a typescript project template react.
+This is a base project template.

 ## Installation